CRU Consulting is the group's management consultancy arm and focuses on three main practice areas:

 IPO / Finance Raising / Restructuring

-Across a wide range of commodities, CRU Strategies provide a variety of services related to the raising of finance.
+Across a wide range of commodities, CRU Consulting provide a variety of services related to the raising of finance.
 Industry overviews, market outlooks and supporting statements for an IPO or Bond Issue can all be delivered.

 We understand how to execute these projects and we have significant experience in all the markets; including Hong Kong, Singapore and Shanghai, where more and more commodity related transactions are taking place in recent years.